tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

 If all steps in the pipeline are succesful, a build has passed.

-The outcome of a successful build is packaged and stored, making it ready for deployment.
+The outcome of a successful build is packaged and stored, readying it for deployment.

 ![image](http://f.cl.ly/items/3S1e1Q2U462j0V0Z1e3V/wercker_pipeline_build.png)